 But, have no fear, It’s Not Hou It’s Me is here.
-So grab your boots and style up your big ole Texas hair, and high tail it to the Houston Rodeo and tick off the following list:
+So grab your boots, score your rodeo tickets, and style up your big ole Texas hair, and high tail it to the Houston Rodeo and tick off the following list:

 1. Play the “y’all” drinking game (pretty self explanatory, right?).
 Y’all gon’ be druuuunk.

 2. Flick a cowboy’s hat off.
 Pick a not huge one with a non-expensive 10-gallon hat.
 And have your cute smile and southern “Oh, hun I’m so sorry!” ready.
 If he seems not angry, steal it for a sec to pose for a pic.